 To ensure that a site’s application code will run uniformly across each environment, server software versions and configurations are kept consistent across all environments in a group.
+Versions of software that are deployed to a WordPress or a Node.js VIP Platform environment can be managed in the Software Management panel in the VIP Dashboard.

 To allow testing to be performed on non-production environments without impacting the production site, each environment is supported by a unique database.
 A data sync can be run from the production database to a non-production database through the VIP Dashboard.